xima-media/xima-typo3-frontend-edit/README.md

 1. Edit record link (provide `uid` and `table` of the desired record, the link to the TYPO3 backend will be generated automatically)
 2. Custom edit url (provide a custom `url`)

+> Keep in mind, that this option will add additional html elements to your dom, which can causes style issues.

 ## FAQ